 When is the last time you had smoked cheeseburgers?
 You never have?
 Well, you are missing out.
 Smoke-cooked hamburgers and cheeseburgers are tasty fare.

 The flavor added to hamburgers cooked in the smoker gives them a really

 nice touch.
 Cooking them takes longer, but the added flavor makes the

 To make a batch of cheeseburgers, the preparation is nearly identical to getting burgers ready for the grill.
 Mix a few "secret" ingredients into the meat, form the patties, and cook 'em up.
 Here's the recipe...

 *Don't use the leanest or the fattiest ground beef.
 Use a a grade that has between 15-20% fat content for the juiciest burgers)

 Mix all of the ingredients except the cheese together.
 Gently form into patties about 3/4 inch thick and 3 to 4 inches in diameter.
 Start the smoker up, and when the wood begins smoking, place the burgers on the grate.

-Immediately place the smoked hamburgers inside hamburger buns and serve them with all the fixin's...dill pickle and sweet pickle slices, barbecue sauce (naturally!), mustard and lettuce for starters.
+Immediately place the smoked burgers inside the buns and serve them with all the fixin's...dill pickle and sweet pickle slices, barbecue sauce, mustard and lettuce for starters.

 Add a couple slices of fried bacon for a real treat.
 Enjoy these on a warm summer evening or a cold winter day.
 These are a great change of pace anytime at all!

 My favorite inexpensive handheld thermometer is the Thermopop, by ThermoWorks.
 You can see in the picture above that it fits the hand nicely, and has a thin probe, perfect for measuring the temperature of thin meats.